Lenacapavir

 Lenacapavir, sold under the brand names Sunlenca among others, is an antiretroviral medication used to treat and prevent HIV/AIDS.
 It is taken by mouth or by subcutaneous injection.
 Lenacapavir is a human immunodeficiency virus type 1 (HIV-1) capsid inhibitor.
+It is given by mouth and as a subcutaneous injection.

 The most common side effects include reactions at the injection site and nausea.

-Lenacapavir was approved for medical treatment in the European Union in August 2022, in Canada in November 2022, and in the United States in December 2022.
-It is the first of a class of drugs called capsid inhibitors to be approved by the US Food and Drug Administration for treating HIV/AIDS.
-In June 2025, lenacapavir, as Yeztugo, received approval in the US for HIV prevention.
+Lenacapavir was first authorized for medical use in the European Union in August 2022, in Canada in November 2022, and in the United States in December 2022.
+It is the first of a class of drugs called capsid inhibitors to be approved by the US Food and Drug Administration (FDA) for treating HIV/AIDS.
+The FDA considers it to be a first-in-class medication.

+In 2025, lenacapavir was approved for HIV prevention (PrEP) in the United States, the European Union, and Canada and introduced in China.
+In 2026, it became available for PrEP as Yeytuo in Australia.
+India has sought a waiver to bring faster approval for its use as PrEP in the country based on existing evidence, and Indian generic manufacturers have entered into a voluntary licensing agreement with Gilead Sciences to make the medication available at low cost to high priority countries in a "global access strategy".

 Medical uses

-Lenacapavir, as Sunlenca, in combination with other antiretrovirals, is indicated for the treatment of HIV/AIDS.
-It is used in heavily treatment-experienced adults with multiple drug resistance in whom current antiretroviral therapy is ineffective due to resistance, intolerance or safety considerations.
+Lenacapavir (as Sunlenca) in combination with other antiretrovirals, is indicated for the treatment of HIV/AIDS.
+It is used in heavily treatment-experienced adults with multiple drug resistance in whom existing antiretroviral therapy is ineffective due to resistance, intolerance or safety considerations.

-Lenacapavir, (as Yeztugo or Yeytuo), is indicated for pre-exposure prophylaxis for HIV prevention to reduce the risk of sexually acquired HIV-1 in adults and adolescents weighing more than 35 kg who are at risk for HIV-1 acquisition.
+Lenacapavir (as Yeztugo or Yeytuo), is indicated for pre-exposure prophylaxis for HIV prevention to reduce the risk of sexually acquired HIV-1 in adults and adolescents weighing more than 35 kg who are at risk for HIV-1 acquisition.

 Mechanism of action

 Lenacapavir works by binding directly to the interface between HIV-1 viral capsid protein (p24) subunits in capsid hexamers, interfering with essential steps of viral replication, including capsid-mediated nuclear uptake of HIV-1 proviral DNA (it over-stabilizes the capsid, preventing it from properly releasing its contents), virus assembly and release, production of capsid protein subunits, and capsid core formation.
-The US Food and Drug Administration considers it to be a first-in-class medication.

 Because lenacapavir is the first medication that targets the p24 capsid, mutations that confer resistance to other antiretrovirals have no effect on lenacapavir.
 However, mutations of the capsid can still confer resistance, especially when the drug is used without an optimized background therapy.

+Due to the fact that Lenacapavir is a highly potent medication with a long tissue half-life, therapeutic drug levels can be maintained with twice yearly subcutaneous injections.